-Students write an extensive MA thesis of 20.000 words, for which they independently and individually conduct research in the field of media/digital cultures.
-The MA thesis is written under supervision of one of the MA teaching staff members (but they may also choose another supervisor from the FASoS staff).
-For the assessment a second reader will be added.
+Students write an extensive MA thesis of 20.000 words, for which they independently and individually conduct research in the field of media studies with a focus on digital cultures.
+The MA thesis is written under supervision of a FASoS teaching staff member with expertise relevant to research on digital cultures.
+For the assessment of the thesis, a second reader also evaluates and grades the thesis.

-The thesis, as a traditional final assessment of a MA programme, provides students with the opportunity of engaging in in depth research and deepening their knowledge of a specific field in media/digital cultures.
+The thesis, as a traditional final assessment of a MA programme, provides students with the opportunity of engaging in in-depth research.
+It will allow them to deepen and demonstrate their knowledge of a specific field in media studies with a focus on digital cultures.
 The thesis is research-oriented and students often choose it as preparation for a second MA programme or for future research.
 Students have wide latitude in their choice of topic, with the caveat that it draws from the theories, methods, and/or practices taught in the MA MC:DC programme.

 DCU4800

-Period 4
+Period 5

-5 Feb 2024
+7 Apr 2025

-21 Jun 2024
+20 Jun 2025

 Print course description

 ECTS credits:

 22.0

 Instruction language:

 English

 Coordinator: